West Toronto Railpath: Location and phases

-In total, the railpath is proposed to run about 4 km from Cariboo Avenue in The Junction to Strachan Avenue near the downtown core (see map).
+In total, the railpath is proposed to run about 4 km from Cariboo Avenue in The Junction Triangle to Strachan Avenue near the downtown core (see map).
 Like other rail trail projects, the path runs along railway rights-of-way established many years ago that have been narrowed or abandoned.

 Phase 1 is 2.1 km long, beginning at Cariboo Avenue and running southeast to Dundas Street West and Sterling Road.
 The contract for Phase 1 construction was awarded in April 2008 at a cost of (CDN) $3.8 million.
 Construction began in 2008 and was completed in summer 2009, with the formal opening on October 30, 2009.